LLMs

 Prompting.

 This is the most basic functionality of LLMs.
-You give them a prompt, and they generate a response.
-Luckily the best LLMs are already pretty good so you can get a way with just just using prompting!
+You give them a prompt, and the model generates a response.
+Luckily the best.
+This method uses the pre-trained models without any additional customization.
+The best LLMs are already quite powerful, so many applications can be built using just prompting!

 Fine-tuning.